chipmunk-sm/tcpview/README.md

 ### "Root module"
 Loop through  /proc/pid/fd/ for collect "inode list" and associated "command line" data

-## Known issues
-For connections with a short lifetime, sometimes we can not find the owner of the inode in /proc/pid/fd/, because the associated index was deleted.

 # How to build

 ## Install Qt